codecapsules-io/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 ## Step 6: Change Run Commands

-When you want to perform these migrations in the production environment, add the scripts created for your migrations to the “Run command” section found in your backend capsule’s “Configure” section.
+When you want to perform these migrations in the production environment, add the scripts created for your migrations to the "Run command" section found in your backend capsule’s "Configure" section.

 ![Run Command](../assets/reference/database-migration-images/configure-tab-run-command.png)

 ## Step 7: Push Changes
 Finally, commit and push your changes to your GitHub repository to update your project’s code base and perform your migrations.
-You should see your migrations in the “Logs” section of your Backend Capsule.
+You should see your migrations in the "Logs" section of your Backend Capsule.
 It will have a similar structure to this output:

 ```
 > node node_modules/db-migrate/bin/db-migrate up -e prod